Multiperiodic Processes: Ergodic Sources with a Sublinear Entropy: Introduction

-Succinctly, we call $n_t$ the number of types for length $t$.
-Let's watch this quantity closely.
-The number of types $n_t$ will be a proxy for the number of parameters in the learning model to be developed in Section \ref{secLearning}.
-In the above statements and further on, we obey a distinction of terms ``type'' and ``token'' borrowed from quantitative linguistics \citep{Herdan64}: a token is an element of a sequence with possible repetitions, whereas a type is an element of a set, which excludes repetitions.
-Quotient $n_t/t$ is called the type-token ratio in quantitative linguistics and it is often reasonable to expect that it tends to $0$ for $t\to\infty$.
+known as Heaps' law in quantitative linguistics \cite{Karlin67,Khmaladze88,Herdan64,Heaps78,Baayen01}.\footnote{We adopt the distinction of terms ``type'' and ``token'' borrowed from quantitative linguistics: A token is an element of a sequence with possible repetitions, whereas a type is an element of a set, which excludes repetitions.}